f-bn/ansible-role-k0s/README.md

   - **Binary installation**: this roles installs k0s using the official binary, no other methods will be supported.
   - **Limited configuration by default**: this role embeds a basic configuration template with a limited set of feature for sake of simplicity.
 The role is designed to allow you to bring your own configuration templates (using the `k0s_controller_config_template` variable) instead of providing a generic template and falling in a template maintainability nightmare.
+  - **Cluster deployments**: this role only installs the k0s binary, push various configurations and start the service on target hosts.
+You need to create a playbook to orchestrate a complete cluster bootstrap (see [examples](examples/bootstrap-cluster.yml) folder)

 ### Role variables